lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 }
 ```

 Your plugin now has the basic structure required for IF integration.
-Your next task is to add code to the body of `execute` to enable the actual plugin logic to be manifestemented.
+Your next task is to add code to the body of `execute` to enable the actual plugin logic to be implemented.

 The `execute` function should grab the `input-parameters` (the values to sum) from `globalConfig`. it shoudl then iterate over the `inputs` array, get the values for each of the `input-parameters` and append them to the `inputs` array, using the name from the `output-parameter` value in `globalConfig`.
 Here's what this can look like, with the actual calculation pushed to a separate function, `calculateSum`.